Slideshow image

 God very much wants us to have faith in Him.
 He wants us to trust Him.
 The more we trust Him, the more we will do what He tells us to do, and in turn, the more we will be better off, and the more this world will be better for everyone.
 The more we pray, the more we will see God at work.
 It is too easy to accept the good things in life as “luck”.
 God does a lot for His people, and the more we pray, the more we will see Him in action, and the more we will trust He is helping us in all ways.

-Bryan Galloway about 1 year ago
+Bryan Galloway almost 2 years ago

 Just moments before I read this blog, I thought to myself that I need to spend some time in prayer.
 I was probably prompted to so because I just sent out a prayer-wide email to pray for Sharon Reid.
 I have been praying for God to heal her.
 I think it was Charles Spurgeon who said that prayer for the Christian should be like breathing.
 Thus, during the busyness and the noise, we can be praying.
 But it is a discipline because the countless daily distractions aim to win our attention over prayer.
 We must pray because God uses the prayers of his people to work out his will in the world.
 Last night, during the Resilient Life Group, someone said that Converge Church is a praying church.
 May that continue.

-Rachel Miller about 1 year ago
+Rachel Miller almost 2 years ago

 Prayer has always been something that I do throughout the day.
 Breath prayers I think I’ve heard them called in the past.
 But I tend to get distracted easily during “focused” prayer time unless I’m praying out loud.
 God deserves better than that from me.
 My Grandpa was an amazing example of a praying man.
 Even in his last years when he struggled with dementia he could still talk to God with total clarity.
 And I know my mom was praying even when she couldn’t communicate with anyone on this earth because of her ALS.
 That’s the relationship I aim for with my Heavenly Father

-Ranella Pribble about 1 year ago
+Ranella Pribble almost 2 years ago

 I too, like Rachel, do breath prayers all day long.
 Especially since I am now alone.
 It isn't that I'm doing jobs now that I didn't do before but there isn't anybody here to hear when I fall off the ladder.
 I pray many "Here we go, Lord" prayers and then there are many "Thank you, Lord" prayers when a job gets accomplished, when I find a close parking spot, when I get safely across town and back, when there is a big gap in traffic so I can make a left turn, and when He obviously guides me in decision making.
 Certainly not fancy, long prayers but come from a grateful heart.